hamaluik/hermes/extensions/explanation/lifecycle.md

 **Extension responsibilities:**
 - Set up stdin/stdout handling for JSON-RPC messages
-- Redirect all logging to stderr (not stdout)
+- Redirect all logging to stderr (not stdout); Hermes captures stderr and displays it in the Extension Logs modal
 - Wait for the `initialize` request
 - **Do not** send any messages before receiving `initialize`